South Burlingame Resources

-South Burlingame is fortunate to have a group of neighbors who volunteer in our Neighborhood Emergency Team (SBNET).
+Our neighborhood is fortunate to have a group of neighbors who volunteer to be our South Burlingame Neighborhood Emergency Team (SBNET).

-The team is trained to support neighbors DURING active natural disasters AND to spur us to prepare for disasters BEFORE they strike.
+The team is trained to support neighbors DURING active natural disasters as well as to spur us to prepare for disasters BEFORE they strike.

-SBNET Team Leader is Merilee Karr who can be contacted via Nextdoor or email at merilee@MerileeDeborahKarr.com
+SBNET Team Leader is Merilee Karr who can be contacted via NextDoor or email.

 What kinds of catastrophes do we have here?